The business loan interest rate should be your primary consideration when choosing a financial institution to get funds for your business.

 Most lenders will only consider your small business loan application if you meet their minimum “time in business” criteria.
 This happens because the older your business is, the less risky you seem as a lender.

-For example, small business owners can apply for a loan at Camino Financial if they have been in business for at least nine months.
+For example, small business owners can apply for a loan at Camino Financial if they have an active and registered business for at least nine months.

 Your business industry shouldn’t usually influence the business loan interest rates.
 However, there are specific sectors that many lenders shun.